StathisGln/stathisgln.github.io/content/_index.md

           location: London
           date_start: '2020-01-01'
           date_end: '2020-10-01'
-          description: 'My main responsibilities included designing and implementing innovative automatic pipelines in order to create new in-the-wild datasets by applying state of the art techniques to data across the web and planning human annotation tasks for ArielAI’s annotators.'
+          description: 'My main responsibilities included the design and implementation of cutting-edge automated pipelines for collecting images across the web.
+These pipelines were instrumental in the creation of novel datasets that accurately represented real-world scenarios.
+In addition, I took charge of designing and coordinating human annotation tasks for the annotators at ArielAI while ensuring precise and consistent annotations..'
         - title: R&D, ML Engineer
           company: Pobuca Ltd
           company_url: ''